 Tucows

 Tucows has been involved in approximately four TDRPs (none of which occurred recently).
-Tucows furthermore reported that there is a low number of complaints and issues in relation to transfers are normally dealt with through informal channels by working directly with other registrars (ca. 12 cases per year).
+Tucows furthermore reported that there is a low number of complaints and issues in relation to transfers that are normally dealt with through informal channels by working directly with other registrars (ca. 12 cases per year).
 These include both gaining and losing registrars.
 As Tucows primarily operates as a wholesaler, the assumption is that certain transfer issues will occur at the reseller level without ever reaching Tucows directly.

 Godaddy